How To Paint Exterior Walls

 1. USE THE RIGHT TOOLS

 When painting exterior walls, your tools are essential not only for achieving the best results but also making the job easier for you.
-High-quality tools can allow you to paint more efficiently and prevents further work.
+High-quality tools can allow you to paint more efficiently and achieves the best finish.

 We recommend using trade quality decorating tools, particularly when it comes to your brushes and rollers and these are essential to making your life as easy as possible.
 When painting exterior walls, we recommend using a long-pile roller which has long-fibres that are designed for painting exterior walls.